RoadrunnerWMC/wii-code-tools/README.md

 Uses an address map to map a single address from one version to another.
 This is probably the tool I've invoked the most times out of any of them.

+### port_symbol_map.py

+**Assumes NSMBW section names and executabilities**

+Uses an address map to port a symbol map from one game version to another, or to all other game versions at once.

 ### static_linker.py

 **Assumes NSMBW section names and executabilities**